16th Annual Workshop on Survey Methodology

 About

-The Regional Center for Studies on the Development of the Information Society (Cetic.br) at Brazilian Network Information Center (NIC.br), in collaboration with the National School of Statistical Sciences (ENCE/IBGE), will host the 15th Annual Workshop on Survey Methodology from August 18 to 21, 2025.
+The Regional Center for Studies on the Development of the Information Society (Cetic.br) at the Brazilian Network Information Center (NIC.br), in collaboration with the National School of Statistical Sciences (ENCE) of the Brazilian Institute for Geography and Statistics (IBGE), and the Society for the Development of Scientific Research (SCIENCE), has been conducting the NIC.br Annual Workshop on Survey Methodology since 2011.
+The 16th Annual Workshop on Survey Methodology will be hosted by NIC.br from August 24 to 27, 2026 in São Paulo, Brazil.

-By exploring these themes, the workshop aims to advance the dialogue on how to responsibly and effectively integrate emerging data sources into existing methodological frameworks, while ensuring data quality, transparency, and inclusivity.
+By exploring these themes, the workshop aims to strengthen the technical and policy-relevant dialogue on how public data producers can responsibly and effectively integrate emerging data sources and AI-enabled methods into established statistical standards and survey methodologies.

 Program